Hand typing on laptop with cryptocurrency icons and stack of invoices on purple patterned background.

 To operate effectively, a Web3 company needs a purpose-built financial stack.
 This guide breaks that stack down into three logical layers designed for security and efficiency.

 Do I Need a Dedicated Business Account for My Web3 Startup?
+A Checklist Guide

 Is a Multi-Sig Wallet (like Gnosis Safe) a Business Account?